 Data subject’s personal data is processed based on

-- HP’s lawful interest (e.g. direct marketing) or
+- HP’s legitimate interest (e.g. direct marketing) or

 The purpose for the use of the data subject’s personal data is:

-- Planning and developing business operations and services for data subjects
+- planning, developing and executing business operations and services to data subjects

 5 Content of the data file and groups of data subjects